Thierry Mariani: Links with Azerbaijan

-Russian annexation of Crimea
+Russian invasion of Ukraine

-In July 2015, Mariani, accompanied by Russian officials, made a trip to Crimean Peninsula which was annexed by Russia in 2014.
+In July 2015, Mariani, accompanied by Russian officials, made a trip to Crimea which was annexed by Russia in 2014.
 In interviews and meetings he expressed support: "We welcome the courage of the Crimean Parliament because it was able to make this decision despite the difficult situation and a great risk of escalation".
 In 2016, he brought non-binding resolutions to the National Assembly and Senate calling on the European Union to lift economic sanctions against Russia.
 The resolutions, which had symbolic value, were adopted by both chambers in April and June, respectively.

+In November 2018, Mariani traveled to Donetsk to act as an observer in the general elections in the Donetsk People's Republic and Luhansk People's Republic.

+In September 2021, two preliminary investigations concerning him were started, in connection with his activities within the Franco-Russian Dialogue association.
+He is suspected of corruption, breach of trust and money laundering as well as influence peddling, since benefits, suspicious financial transactions and travels could have been possible compensation for positions favorable to the Kremlin.

+Support to the Assad regime

+Between November 2015 and November 2017, Mariani traveled to Syria five times, for the purpose of meeting with Bashar al-Assad.
+Justifying his November 2017 travel, he called Bashar al-Assad his "friend".
+Researcher Marie Peltier presented him as an "agent of Damascus" for his role in the propagation of disinformation, particularly after chemical attacks, and in the dissemination of regime propaganda.
+In 2020, he called, in a plenary session at the European Parliament, to support the Assad regime to bring peace to the country, and to "exterminate the Syrian rebels".

 Relation with China

 Mariani has not supported Taiwan's claim of being the true Republic of China (1912–1949), the East Turkestan independence movement, or the Tibetan independence movement.